Doctoral Award in

 Apply Policy:

-- For Level 7 short courses programs, if an entry bachelor is unavailable, students must demonstrate a minimum of 5 years of work experience in the relevant field.
-Please note that a bachelor’s degree is required for the Master’s program of University Partners so that you could study Master Award but could not move to the Master’s program of University Partners.
+- For Doctoral Award programs, if an entry master is unavailable, students must demonstrate a minimum of 5 years of work experience in the relevant field.
+Please note that a master’s degree is required for the Doctoral program at UKeU and University Partners so that you could study Doctoral Award but could not move to the Doctoral program of UKeU and University Partners.

 Apply Process: